-[In general, for the case of a pure (first order) ordinary differential equation (ODE) system with n state variables and m output variables, we will have n + m unknowns in the simulation problem after the initialization.
+[In general, for the case of a pure (first order) ordinary differential equation (ODE) system with n state variables and m output variables, we will have n + m unknowns during transient analysis.
 The ODE initialization problem has n additional unknowns corresponding to the derivative variables.
-At initialization of an ODE we will need to find the values of 2n + m variables, in contrast to just n + m variables to be solved for during transient analysis.]
+During initialization of an ODE we will need to find the values of 2n + m variables, in contrast to just n + m variables to be solved for during transient analysis.]

-[Example: Consider the following simple equation system:
+Example: Consider the following simple equation system: